joshmarinacci/ElectronIDE/README.md

 * support proper software reset on Unos (setting DTR high?)
 * figure out how to extract documentation from Arduino library source directly (doxygen?) see [#56](https://github.com/joshmarinacci/ElectronIDE/issues/56) for further discussion
-* look into integrating the embedded webkit from Atom.io (Atom-Shell)
+* help with Windows integration with the embedded webkit from Atom.io (Atom-Shell)

 If you want to help on the HTML side, you can work on